 Construction Budgeting

-Hangar construction budgets should include building shell and erection, doors and door operators, concrete flatwork, utility connections, site work and drainage, permits and fees, design and engineering, and contingency (typically 10-15%).
+Hangar construction budgets should include building shell and erection, doors and door operators, concrete flatwork, utility connections, site work and drainage, permits and fees, design and engineering, and contingency (typically 10-15% for unexpected issues).

 Get detailed written bids before finalizing budgets.
-“Allowance” items in contracts often prove inadequate when actual selections are made.
+“Allowance” items in contracts often prove inadequate when actual selections are made—clarify exactly what’s included.

 Financing Options